H. R. Jothipala: Death

 Two days before his death, on 5 July 1987, he participated in "Gam Udaawa", a patriotic project by late President Ranasinghe Premadasa, and sang on his final open stage.
 But while singing he felt pain but finished the singing successfully.
 The next day he was admitted to the hospital.
 Jothipala died on 7 July 1987 at Ratnams Private Hospital.
 The cause of his death was said to be liver failure.
 "He came to our hospital very regularly.
 Ramya Fleming was in charge of the ICU and was at home when she got the call to come in.
-As soon as news spread of Jothipala's death, people surrounded Ratnams Private Hospital.
+As soon as news spread of Jothipala's death, people surrounded Ratnam Private Hospital.
 All of Union Square was filled with fans, and some even jumped over the hospital gate just to get a glimpse of Jothipala.

 Numerous activities are still underway throughout the country for his commemorations.